tolik518/factorion-bot/factorion-bot-reddit/README.md

 Replace with the values you received from the Reddit App creation.
 InfluxDB is optional and can be removed if not needed.
-The limits, precision and number of deciamls are optional, and will use default values if left away.
+The limits, precision and number of decimals are optional, and will use default values if left away.
 The `_EVERY` variables are optional and default to `1`.
 They control how often posts/mentions are checked compared to comments.
 Setting them to `0` will result in a crash.